Life As a Medical and Clinical Laboratory Technologist

 Speaking: Talking to others to convey information effectively.

-Other Medical & Clinical Laboratory Technologist Job Titles
+Types of Medical & Clinical Laboratory Technologist Jobs

 - Research Assistant

-In the United States, there were 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016.
+There were about 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
-The BLS estimates 12,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 The states with the most job growth for Medical & Clinical Laboratory Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

-What Tools do Medical and Clinical Laboratory Technologists Use?
+What Tools & Technology do Medical and Clinical Laboratory Technologists Use?

 Below is a list of the types of tools and technologies that Medical and Clinical Laboratory Technologists may use on a daily basis: